 Introduction to MySQL Rename Database

-Sometimes, the database administrator may feel a necessity to change the name of the database that is present on a database server such as, when the project is to be deployed to the client-side or new project needs to share the same database and now, you feel that the existing name of the database is not that relevant or meaningful as per the new context.
-The older versions of MySQL that is versions before MySQL 5.1.23 had provided the simple method to rename the database using the RENAME DATABASE command.
-But this proved to be dangerous concerning the security and hence it was removed in all the new versions of MySQL starting from 5.1.23.
-In this article, we will learn about some of the techniques that can be used to change the name of the database safely and effectively.
+The database administrator may need to modify the name of the database on a server in certain instances.
+This usually happens when the client side implements a project or when a new project needs to use the same database.
+Now, you feel that the existing name of the database is not that relevant or meaningful as per the new context.
+The older versions of MySQL, versions before MySQL 5.1.23, had provided the simple method to rename the database using the RENAME DATABASE command.
+But this proved dangerous concerning security, so MySQL versions 5.1.23 and onwards removed the feature.
+To rename a database safely and effectively, follow these instructions:

-Many methods can be followed to rename the database.
-Out of them, which method is to be used depends on the context like how big is your database, what type of tables are present in your database, and so on.
-If your MYSQL version is older than MySQL 5.1.23, you can make the use of following commands:
+You can rename a database using several different methods.
+Out of them, which method will be used depends on the context, like how big your database is, what type of tables are present in it, and so on.
+If your MYSQL version is older than MySQL 5.1.23, you can make use of the following commands:

 RENAME DATABASE existing_DB_name TO name_Of_new_DB

 ALTER DATABASE existing_DB_name MODIFY NAME = name_Of_new_DB